puavo-org/ktp-controller/README.md

 This installs poetry to `~/.local/bin` so ensure it's in your PATH.

-After installing poetry, everything you need for development is one make command aways
+After installing poetry, everything you need for development is one make command away.

 ### Create new development environment